dhruvmalde/cradio/README.md

 if you are just here for the keymap, here you go

+Combo implementation:
-Combo implementation: Copy, Paste, Undo, Delete, Escape & Enter
+Delete, Backspace, Escape & Caps Word
+Tap dance and mod tap both are used for layer switching, while they also couple as the enter key and the space key on the left and right centre thumb keys (tap dance combos defined as td_left and td_right)

 Keyboard Layout file  - ZMK Ferris Sweep